โšก Key Facts

 ๐Ÿ“ฐ Media & Press Freedom

 The Royal Gazette (daily newspaper since 1828) and Bernews.com are the primary news sources.
 ZBM Television provides local broadcasting.
-Bermuda's small size means tight-knit media with strong community connections.
+Bermuda's small size means tight-knit media with strong community connections, and the territory enjoys a free press environment consistent with British Overseas Territory standards.

 ๐Ÿ“ธ Photo Gallery